Smart Export Guarantee explained: how much could you save?

 The SEG is just 1 payment, rather than 2

-Rather than an estimate, SEG payments are based on the actual amount of energy exported
+SEG payments are based on the actual amount of energy exported, while the FIT export payment is sometimes based on an estimate

 FIT payments were set by the government, but SEG tariff rates are determined by energy suppliers